-Unbilled Accounts Receivable and Revenue - Unbilled accounts receivable at June 30, 2018 and 2017 represents the estimated amount of accounts receivable for services that have not been billed as of the balance sheet date.
+Unbilled Accounts Receivable and Revenue - Unbilled accounts receivable at June 30, 2019 and 2018 represents the estimated amount of accounts receivable for services that have not been billed as of the balance sheet date.
 The amounts are a result of a timing difference between the end of the financial statement cycle (month end) and the billing cycle (various dates within the month for each billing period).
 Accordingly, the current year revenue from customers whose billing period ends after June 30 for services rendered prior to July 1 will be recognized in the current period.

-Postemployment Benefits Other Than Pensions (OPEB) - For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Lansing Board of Water and Light Retiree Benefit Plan and Trust (the "Plan"), a trust fund of the BWL, and additions to/deductions from the Plan fiduciary net position have been determined on the same basis as they are reported by the Plan.
+Postemployment Benefits Other Than Pensions (OPEB) - For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Post-Retirement Benefit Plan and Trust for Eligible Employees of Lansing Board of Water and Light ("Plan"), a trust fund of the BWL, and additions to/deductions from the Plan fiduciary net position have been determined on the same basis as they are reported by the Plan.
 For this purpose, the Plan recognizes benefit payments when due and payable in accordance with the benefit terms.
 Investments are reported at fair value, except for money market investments and participating interest-earning investment contracts that have a maturity at the time of purchase of one year or less, which are reported at cost.

-Notes to Financial Statements As of and for the Years Ended June 30, 2018 and 2017
+Notes to Financial Statements As of and for the Years Ended June 30, 2019 and 2018

-Interutility Transactions - The water, electric, steam, and chilled water operations of the BWL bill each other for services provided and these services are reported as revenue to the generating operation and expense to the consuming operation.
-Such internal billings aggregated \$8,448,086 and \$8,693,989 in 2018 and 2017, respectively, and are not eliminated in the statement of revenues, expenses, and changes in net assets.
+Inter-utility Transactions - The water, electric, steam, and chilled water operations of the BWL bill each other for services provided and these services are reported as revenue to the generating operation and expense to the consuming operation.
+Such internal billings aggregated \$9,350,898 and \$8,448,086 in 2019 and 2018, respectively, and are not eliminated in the statement of revenues, expenses, and changes in net position.